soham0-0/meme-stream-app/README.md

 * The directory structure of this repo has been kept in accordance to the heroku deployment policies.
 * The **Front-End code is present in `./client/` directory**.
 * The **Back-End code is present in the root directory of the repository**.
-* The **Scripts and Dockerfile are also present in the root directory** itself, as pe the buildout assesment instructions
+* The **Scripts and Dockerfile are also present in the root directory** itself, as per the buildout assesment instructions

 ### Backend